 I am a children’s social worker and senior leader in a West Yorkshire local authority.
 I have almost 20 years of experience in children’s services, working within child protection, children in care and care leavers services.
 I have previously worked with older people and adults with learning difficulties and physical and sensory impairments.
 I hope that I can use the skills and knowledge that I have gained in my work experience, to help Birchfield to support students who have additional or complex needs.

-Additionally, I am also part of the Teaching, Learning and Pupil Support Committee here at Birchfield and bring with me experience and knowledge of leadership, equality, social justice and emotional wellbeing, which I have developed through my career in social work.
-I meet with the school SENCO on a regular basis to hear about the developments and progress the school is making to support pupils who need it.
+Additionally, I am also the Safeguarding governor here at Birchfield and bring with me experience and knowledge of leadership, equality, social justice and emotional wellbeing, which I have developed through my career in social work.
+I meet with the school DSL and SENCO on a regular basis to hear about the developments and progress the school is making to support pupils who need it.

 Tom Taylor-Parent Governor